 There are two types of fatty liver disease: alcoholic liver disease and nonalcoholic fatty liver disease.
-It is also possible to get fatty liver disease due to pregnancy.
+Pregnancy can also cause fatty liver disease.

 Fatty liver disease damages the liver, preventing it from removing toxins and producing bile for the digestive system.
-When the liver is unable to do these tasks effectively, it puts a person at risk of developing other problems throughout their body.
+When the liver cannot perform these tasks effectively, it puts a person at risk of developing other problems throughout their body.

-The primary treatment for fatty liver disease concerns making changes in diet and exercise, although some people may need to see a doctor for further treatment.
+Dietary changes and regular exercise are key ways to manage fatty liver disease.
+However, some people may need to see a doctor for further treatment.

 Foods that reduce inflammation or help the body repair its cells are equally important.

-In addition to these basic guidelines, there are also some specific foods that may be especially helpful for people with fatty liver disease, including:
+In addition to these basic guidelines, some specific foods may be especially helpful for people with fatty liver disease.
+These foods include:

-Garlic is a staple in many diets and may be beneficial for people with fatty liver disease.
-A study in Advanced Biomedical Research found that garlic powder supplements appear to help reduce body weight and fat in people with fatty liver disease.
+Garlic is a staple in many diets, and it may provide benefits for people with fatty liver disease.
+A 2016 study in Advanced Biomedical Research found that garlic powder supplements appear to help reduce body weight and fat in those who have fatty liver disease.

 Omega-3 fatty acids

-More research is needed to confirm this, but eating foods high in omega-3 fatty acids may help lower liver fat.
-These foods include salmon, sardines, walnuts, and flaxseed.
+Although more research is necessary to confirm this finding, eating foods that are high in omega-3 fatty acids may help lower liver fat.
+These foods include:

-Eating a variety of whole vegetables is helpful for fatty liver disease, but broccoli is one vegetable that a person should think about including in their diet.
+Eating a variety of whole vegetables is helpful for people with fatty liver disease.
+However, broccoli is one vegetable that a person with fatty liver disease should seriously consider including in their diet.

-An article in the Journal of Nutrition found that long-term consumption of broccoli helped prevent the buildup of fat in the liver of mice.
-Researchers still need to conduct more studies on humans, but this early evidence looks very promising.
+A 2016 animal study in The Journal of Nutrition found that the long-term consumption of broccoli helped prevent the buildup of fat in murine livers.

-While tree nuts are a great addition to any diet plan, walnuts are especially high in omega3s.
-A report from 2015 found that eating walnuts improved liver function tests in people with non-alcoholic fatty liver disease.
+While all tree nuts are a great addition to any diet plan, walnuts are especially high in omega-3 fatty acids and may provide benefits for people with fatty liver disease.

 Soy or whey protein

 Adding healthful foods to the diet is one way to manage fatty liver disease.
-However, it is just as important for people with fatty liver disease to avoid or limit certain foods.
+However, it is just as important for people with this condition to avoid or limit their intake of certain other foods.

 Sugar and added sugars

-Added sugars also hide in packaged foods, baked goods, and even store-bought coffee and tea.
-Avoiding other sugars, such as fructose and corn syrup, can also help keep the fat in the liver to a minimum.
+Added sugars also feature in packaged foods, baked goods, and even store-bought coffee and tea.
+Avoiding other sugars, such as fructose and corn syrup, can also help minimize fat in the liver.

-Processed and refined grains are present in white bread, pasta, and white rice.
-These highly processed grains have had their fiber removed, which can raise the blood sugar as they are broken down.
+Processed and refined grains are present in white bread, white pasta, and white rice.
+Producers have removed the fiber from these highly processed grains, which can raise blood sugar as the body breaks them down.

 Fried or salty foods

-Regular exercise is important for everyone, but it is especially beneficial for people with fatty liver disease.
-Losing excess weight and keeping the body in shape with exercise may help manage and reduce symptoms.
+Regular exercise is important for everyone.
+However, it provides extra benefits for people with fatty liver disease.
+Maintaining a healthy body weight with exercise may help a person manage and reduce symptoms.

-If diet and exercise are not doing enough to control the symptoms of fatty liver disease, it may be time to see a doctor.
-The doctor can run a full analysis and prescribe medications, or refer the person to a nutritionist to help create a diet plan.
+If diet and exercise are not having the desired effect on the symptoms of fatty liver disease, it may be time to see a doctor.
+The doctor can run a full analysis and prescribe medications or refer the person to a nutritionist to help them create a diet plan.

-There are no current medications approved by the United States Food & Drug Association (FDA) to treat fatty liver disease.
-Dietary and lifestyle choices, however, can improve the condition drastically.
+No currently approved medications can treat fatty liver disease.
+Dietary and lifestyle choices, however, can improve the condition significantly.

-When they work directly with a doctor or nutritionist, many people find they can lose weight and comfortably manage fatty liver disease.
+With the support of a doctor or nutritionist, many people find that they can lose weight and comfortably manage fatty liver disease.